nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 Imagine my surprise when he suggested we should mount the dang thing onto the wall so we could display it properly.
 Very exciting.

-I searched around online to try and find a mount I liked and nothing was really grabbing me or were way too expensive.
+I searched around online to try and find mounts I liked and nothing was really grabbing me or were way too expensive.
 I did find a few that were basically pegs in the wall and it clicked.
 I would use the same shelving brackets we used on our kitchen shelves!
 They're 8-inch iron pipes that can each hold about 80 pounds.
 The bike doesn't weigh that much, but it is a lot heavier than normal bikes so I was happy to overcompensate on the weight requirements.

 Let's get started!